Jake Fraley Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 5.55 team ERA that ranks 28th across all league pitching staffs.
+- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (5.55).

-- The White Sox give up the second-most home runs in baseball (53 total, 1.6 per game).
+- White Sox pitchers combine to allow the second-most home runs in baseball (54 total, 1.6 per game).

-- Clevinger (2-2) gets the starting nod for the White Sox in his seventh start of the season.
-He's put together a 4.60 ERA in 29 1/3 innings pitched, with 26 strikeouts.
+- Kopech makes the start for the White Sox, his seventh of the season.
+He is 0-3 with a 5.97 ERA and 34 strikeouts through 31 2/3 innings pitched.

-- In his last appearance on Sunday against the Tampa Bay Rays, the right-hander tossed five innings, giving up two earned runs while surrendering seven hits.
+- His most recent appearance was on Tuesday against the Minnesota Twins, when the right-hander threw six innings, surrendering one earned run while giving up just one hit.

-- The 32-year-old has an ERA of 4.60, with 8 strikeouts per nine innings, in six games this season.
-Opponents are hitting .276 against him.
+- In six games this season, the 27-year-old has amassed an ERA of 5.97, with 9.7 strikeouts per nine innings.
+Opponents are hitting .248 against him.

 © 2023 Data Skrive.
 All rights reserved.